tatami-galaxy/Caricatures/docs/expts.md

     `source input = turn right and jump thrice`

     Here the computation corresponding to resolving `twice/thrice` can in theory happen after the decoder has generated the actions for `jump`.
 In that case the intervention needs to be after that generation time step.

     If we are only interested in top-down or bottom-up parses, we can rule out interventions at certain timesteps.
+For example in the top-down parse, the resolution of `and/after` is the first computation.
+Therefore if we're testing for top-down alignment, we should only search for this computation at `t = 0`.

-For example in the bottom-up parse, the resolution of `and/after` is the last computation.
-However in order to do autoregressive decoding, the model must resolve this before it emits the first token.
-Therefore this resolution must happen at t = 0.
+    Can we also rule out interventions based on auto-regression?
+For example for the same `and\after`, if the model is doing auto-regressive generation it must resolve this before it emits the first token.
+Otherwise if its an `after` the model will not be able to recover if it starts by emitting action tokens for the first part of the command.
+Therefore this resolution must happen at `t = 0`.

     Can we do this systematically for all the variables we are interested in for both top-down and bottom-up parses?
+Given a variable/computation can we algorithmically generate the potential time steps this computation, or a part of it, can occur?
+The constraints are auto-regression and the fixed ordering of top-down and bottom-up parses.

+    ##### Bottom-Up :
+    - For bottom-up parse `and\after` resolution is the last computation.
+Therefore all other computations must happen at `t = 0`.

+    ##### Top-Down :
+    - `and\after` resolution is the first computation which much happen at `t = 0`.
+What other time steps do we search for the other computations?
+The last computation is `verb` resolution.
+In the output actions, **if we ignore the turn verb** (does it matter?), the first verb is at most the `3rd action`.
+Therefore if the model indeed implements the top-down parse then all the resolutions should be done before emitting the `3rd action` where the exact value of `t` depends on the tokenizer. **How to do an intervention at `t > 0`?**

+    If there is no alignment with both top-down or bottom-up parses can we claim that the model learns an algorithm which is not strictly compositional?
+Can we force the model to learn either the top-down or the bottom-up parse perhaps with IIT?
+Does that help in for example lenght generalization?

+    ##### Steps:

     - Train network to solve task / Prompt tune for LLM
     - Select parse